 But you can also fix this problem by analyzing how data transfers from one web service to another.

-API is an entity-oriented style that standardizes your procedures’ names and imposes other naming conventions. gRPC will enable you to bring some other benefits of its own for your web services. gRPC is especially useful when you use products like cloud endpoints so that your clients are not forced to accept gRPC technologies just because you adopted them.
-Also, when the API is internal, gRPC plays its prominent role by controlling the technology choices of all your clients and servers.
+API is an entity-oriented style that standardizes your procedures’ names and imposes other naming conventions.
+Using cloud-native solutions, gRPC shines with products like cloud endpoints because it doesn't force your clients to accept gRPC technologies just because you adopted them.
+Also, when the API is internal, gRPC plays a prominent role by controlling the technology choices of all your clients and servers.

-REST API is supported widely because every virtual microservices-based architecture entirely depends on the REST APIs as a glue that holds them together.
-But looking at all the features, characteristics, and advantages that gRPC APIs offer, developers consider it as a “future.”
+REST APIs are widely supported because every virtual microservices-based architecture entirely depends on them, acting as a glue.
+However, looking at all the features, gRPC APIs seem to be the “future.”

 At Maruti Techlabs, we have successfully migrated functional applications from monolithic to microservices architecture.
 Our DevOps and cloud application development experts factor in the complexity of your application and plan the migration by doing a quick PoC.